Living in Tucson

 A Great Place to Learn & Grow

 Less than two hours by car can take you from Tucson to Phoenix (the fifth largest U.S. city), Nogales (in Sonora, Mexico), or Tombstone, Ariz.—the town too tough to die and home of the infamous OK Corral.
 A four-hour drive will get you to Flagstaff or Sedona, Ariz., Las Cruces, N.M., or the beaches of Puerto Peñasco (aka Rocky Point), Mexico.
-And in up to six hours driving, you can be in San Diego, El Paso, Albuquerque or the Grand Canyon.
+And in up to six hours driving, you can travel to San Diego, El Paso, Albuquerque, or the Grand Canyon.

-You can also just stay home and enjoy the many festivals, concerts, fine dining, night life and entertainment, and other activities such as cycling, mountain biking, rock climbing, running, hiking, birding and more… For details, scroll down to our “Sites to See,” “Nearby Attractions” and “Annual Events” sections—or visit our Coming for a Visit? webpage for more “Things to Do While You're Here.”
+Staying home offers the opportunity to enjoy the many festivals, concerts, fine dining, entertainment, night life, and other activities available to you.
+Tucson's popular outdoor activities include cycling, mountain biking, rock climbing, running, hiking, birding and more… For details, scroll down to our “Sites to See”, “Nearby Attractions”, and “Annual Events” sections— visit our Coming for a Visit? webpage for more “Things to Do While You're Here.”
 [Commercial Cafe rated Tucson as the No. 4 place for Gen Zers in 2023.]

 Top-Rated for Life, Study, Work, Retirement

-Tucson has been named one of the five top cities for Gen Z-ers by real estate blog Commercial Cafe and for Millennials by Money magazine in large part because it's home to the University of Arizona and the many amenities and opportunities that come with that.
-It offers advantages of a large city but with a small town feel.
+Tucson has been named the sixth top city for Gen Z-ers by real estate blog Commercial Cafe and for Millennials by Money magazine in large part because it's home to the University of Arizona and the many amenities and opportunities that come with that.
+It offers the advantages of a large city but with a small town feel.

 The university won its best overall composite score ever in the 2024 U.S. News & World Report Best Colleges rankings, with several strong marks.
 It came in at No. 14 among colleges and universities designated as Hispanic-Serving Institutions, No. 58 among public universities and tied for No. 115 overall in the latest guidebook.
 Among other U.S. News recognitions, the UA earned: